How to Chase Overdue Invoices from International Clients

 Preventing Late Payments From Export Clients

 Dealing with new clients is always risky.
-With export clients, you need to be more careful became collection is more challenging.
+With export clients, you need to be more careful because collection is more challenging.

 We recommend toughening up payment terms when clients are based overseas.